adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 Script for the creation of template`s draft.

-This script can provide blank template or template based on the TB2J *exchange.out* file (see :ref:`filename <rad-make-template_filename>`).
+This script can provide blank template file or template file based on the TB2J *exchange.out* file (see :ref:`filename <rad-make-template_filename>`).
-Several filtering options are supported for the case of TB2J-based template (:ref:`R-vector <rad-make-template_R-vector>`, :ref:`max-distance <rad-make-template_max-distance>`,
+Several filtering options are supported for the case of TB2J-based template file (:ref:`R-vector <rad-make-template_R-vector>`, :ref:`max-distance <rad-make-template_max-distance>`,
 :ref:`min-distance <rad-make-template_min-distance>`,